-Most pilgrims (only men as women are forbidden from entering) arrive by ship from Thessaloniki where they then take a ship that leaves from Ouranopolis.
-Passengers are then taken to Daphni where they can stop at different monasteries before they then take a bus to Karies, which is the administrative center of the society.
+Most pilgrims (only men as women are forbidden from entering) arrive by ship from Thessaloniki where they then take a ship that leaves from Ouranoupoli.
+Passengers are then taken to Dafni where they can stop at different monasteries before they then take a bus to Karies, which is the administrative center of the society.

 22. Royal Monastery of Santa Maria de Guadalupe, Spain

 Located in the province of Cáceres, the Royal Monastery of Santa Maria de Guadalupe is a center of pilgrimage for the Western World as well as Latin America.
 The traditional architecture of both the monastery and the town surrounding it reflects the role it played in both the medieval and modern history of Spain.
 The site also symbolizes two significant world events that both occurred in 1492 namely the discovery of America by Christopher Columbus and the final expulsion of Muslim power from the Iberian Peninsula.
-In 2017, the monastery saw more than 3 million pilgrims visit.
+Each year more than 60,000 pilgrims and tourists visit the monastery.

 23. Basilica of Saint-Denis, France